jupierce/enhancements/enhancements/update/change-management-and-maintenance-schedules.md

 > enforced on my cluster by looking at the status of relevant API resources or metrics."

 > "As a cluster lifecycle administrator, I want to be able to alert my operations team when changes are pending,
-> when and the number of seconds to the next permitted window approaches, or when a maintenance window is not being
+> when and the number of seconds to the next permitted window approaches, or when a maintenance schedule is not being
 > enforced on my cluster."

 > "As a cluster lifecycle administrator, I want to be able to diagnose why pending changes have not been applied